Dkhan213/Dkhan213/README.md

     </a>
 </div>

 ---

 ### :man_technologist: About Me :

 Hi there!
 My name is Daniel Khan and I am a highly motivated Backend Developer.
-I enjoy making connections: be them from different disciplines, people from different teams and cultures, or applications from different industries.
+I enjoy making connections: whether they are from different disciplines, people from different teams and cultures, or applications from different industries.
 I have strong technical skills, a ambitious work ethic, and a professional background in engineering, problem solving, and customer service.
 I have always considered myself a jack of all trades.
 I love learning about novel concepts and new and better ways of doing things.

 I have a passion for working to improve business optimization and efficiency.
 I also take pride in my ability to communicated complex ideas to non-technical stakeholders.
 I am able to quickly translate across verticals to produce solutions and value.